MENU

 Cognitive Psychophysiology Laboratory (CogPsyLab)

-The Cognitive Psychophysiology Laboratory (CogPsyLab) is dedicated to studying the dynamic interaction between cognition and emotion in both typical and pathological conditions.
-Research focuses on exploring the mechanisms underlying various cognitive processes— including cognitive control, perception, attention, memory, and decision-making— and on how these processes are modulated by emotional factors.
-Activities are carried out in collaboration with national and international research groups, using an integrated approach that combines behavioral methods, subjective measures, electrophysiological techniques (event-related potentials and autonomic indices), neuroimaging (fMRI), transcranial magnetic stimulation (TMS), and computational models.
-The goal is to deepen our understanding of the relationship between mind and brain.
+The Cognitive Psychophysiology Laboratory (CogPsyLab) is dedicated to the study of the dynamic interaction between cognition and emotion in both normal and pathological conditions.
+Research focuses on exploring the mechanisms underlying several cognitive processes — including cognitive control, perception, attention, memory, and decision-making — and how these processes are modulated by emotional factors.
+Activities are carried out in collaboration with research groups at both national and international levels, using an integrated approach that combines behavioral methods, subjective measures, electrophysiological techniques (event-related potentials and autonomic indices), neuroimaging (fMRI), transcranial magnetic stimulation (TMS), and computational models.
+The goal is to deepen the understanding of the relationship between mind and brain.

 Maplap Laboratory

-The Maplap Laboratory investigates perceptual systems, action mechanisms, and their interaction through a multidisciplinary approach that includes psychophysical behavioral measures, electrophysiological recordings (EEG), imaging (fMRI), and pupillometry.
-Research lines involve studies on adults and typically developing adolescents, as well as cohorts of neurological patients with various perceptual dysfunctions (e.g., neglect).
+The Maplap Laboratory studies perceptual systems, action mechanisms, and their interaction through a multidisciplinary approach that includes psychophysical behavioral measures, electrophysiological recordings (EEG), imaging techniques (fMRI), and pupillometry.
+Research lines involve studies on both adults and typically developing adolescents, as well as cohorts of neurological patients with various perceptual dysfunctions (e.g., neglect).

 Psychometrics Laboratory

-The Psychometrics Laboratory conducts research aimed at: (i) developing and adapting psychometric instruments using Classical Test Theory (CTT) and Item Response Theory (IRT); (ii) establishing integrated assessment protocols (physiological, psychometric, behavioral) of psychological constructs; (iii) studying explanatory models of psychological phenomena through multivariate analysis models; (iv) designing and evaluating prevention interventions.
-It is characterized by versatile research interests: gambling and addictive behaviors, decision-making and risk-taking, mathematics anxiety, psychological well-being (with specific reference to healthcare work settings).
-It maintains numerous collaborations with other national and international research groups and with public bodies and non-profit organizations, and affiliated staff are regularly involved in training and scientific outreach activities.
-The Laboratory hosts 6 ECTS (CFU) of internal activities for the Practical Evaluative Internship (TPV) required for the Qualifying Degree in Psychology within the Master’s Degree Program in Psychology of the Life Cycle and Contexts.
+The Psychometrics Laboratory conducts research aimed at: i) developing and adapting psychometric instruments through Classical Test Theory (CTT) and Item Response Theory (IRT); ii) developing integrated assessment protocols (physiological, psychometric, and behavioral) for psychological constructs; iii) studying explanatory models of psychological phenomena through multivariate analysis models; and iv) designing and evaluating prevention interventions.
+The laboratory is characterized by a wide range of research interests, including gambling and addictive behaviors, decision-making and risk-taking, mathematics anxiety, and psychological well-being (with particular reference to healthcare work environments).
+The laboratory maintains numerous collaborations with national and international research groups as well as public institutions and third-sector organizations, and its staff are regularly involved in training activities and scientific outreach.
+The laboratory also hosts internal activities corresponding to 6 ECTS credits for the Practical Evaluation Internship (TPV) required for the qualifying Master’s Degree in Psychology within the Master’s Degree Programme in Life-Span and Contextual Psychology.

 Last update